-So, we waited, and waited, and waited for over two hours and finally had to give up and head to the airport for our flight to Hong Kong.
+Needless to say, we were asleep at 5 AM!
+When we finally woke up, we made our way around the city.
+Having only 24 hours in town, we made a few stops before heading to the Market and, of course, we stopped for Ramen (duh!).
+So, when we finally made it to Sushi Dai around 10 AM, we were already too late.
+We had to find a spot at the back of the line and we waited, and waited, and waited.
+After two hours, we finally gave up and left for the airport for our flight to Hong Kong.
 Luckily, we met these cool guys (Sam and Luke) in line and they promised to give us the rundown on the food.
 So, here’s a taste of what we missed at Sushi Dai!

 Sam’s description of the food: